rbisdorff/Digraph3/docSphinx/tutorial.rst

 Tractability
 ............

 Finally, let us give some hints on the **tractability** of kernel computations.
 Detecting all (pre)kernels in a digraph is a famously NP-hard computational problem.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
 However, checking all independent choices contained in a digraphs may get hard already for tiny sparse digraphs of order *n* > 20 (see [BIS-2006b]_).
-Indeed, the worst case is given by an empty or indeterminate digraph where the number of independent choices is indeed 2 to power *n*.
+Indeed, the worst case is given by an empty or indeterminate digraph where the set of all potential independent choices to check is in fact the power set of the vertices.

 >>> e = EmptyDigraph(order=20)
 >>> e.showMIS()   # by visiting all 2^20 independent choices